Do Guinea Fowls Need a Pond?

 Seeds are some of the best food choices for both keets and adult Guinea fowls.
 Keets, however, lack a robust digestive system like adult Guinea fowls.
 They need some softer seeds that won’t be hard on their digestive system.
 Get smaller seeds for your keets since they won’t have difficulty eating and digesting such grains.

 Vegetables are suitable for both adult Guinea fowls and their keets.
-Vegetables like broccoli and lettuce can provide your birds with vitamins and a decent amount of calcium.
+Also, vegetables like broccoli and lettuce can provide your birds with vitamins and a decent amount of calcium.
 These two essential nutrients help in enhancing proper bone development in your Guinea fowls.

 Guinea fowls are insect lovers.
 They will explore your lawn, searching for insects such as worms and crickets.
 Try purchasing frozen insects for your birds from a poultry store.
 Insects are an abundant source of protein for birds, including Guinea fowls.
 Your birds will grow healthy once they feed on a couple of insects each day.